jennasin/Jenna-Archive/replit.md

 - Data is cached in memory after initial load for performance
 - No global client state - relies on React Query cache and URL parameters

-### Backend Architecture
+### Static Architecture

-**Server Structure:**
-- Express.js application with TypeScript (simplified to serve static files only)
+**Development Server:**
+- Minimal Express.js wrapper around Vite (development only, not deployed)
+- Server folder contains thin wrapper that launches Vite dev server
-- No API routes - all data served as static JSON
+- No API routes - all data served statically by Vite
-- Development mode includes Vite middleware for HMR
-- Production mode serves static built assets
-- Serves static assets from `/attached_assets` directory
-- Serves gallery data from `/data` directory (maps to `public/data`)
+- Vite serves files from `client/public/` directory automatically

 **Static Data:**
-- Gallery data stored in `public/data/gallery.json`
+- Gallery data stored in `client/public/data/gallery.json`
+- Assets stored in `client/public/attached_assets/`
 - Contains 16 curated items with complete metadata
 - Each item includes: id, title, hoverTitle, mediaType, mediaUrl, thumbnailUrl, subheading, aboutTheWork, relevanceToTheme, source
 - Frontend fetches data once and caches it using TanStack Query
 - Images use `@assets/` prefix which gets replaced with `/attached_assets/` in frontend

+**Deployment:**
+- Build output: Pure static HTML/CSS/JS in `dist/` folder
+- No Node.js server required in production
+- Ready for GitHub Pages, Netlify, Vercel, or any static host
+- See `DEPLOYMENT.md` for detailed deployment instructions

 ### Gallery Content Structure